-If the noise occurs with either certain tones in the audio or along with a majority of the soundtrack, the probable cause could be one of these:
+If the noise occurs with either certain tones in the audio or along with a majority of the soundtrack, it could be one of these things:

-- External resonance - vibration of an object near the TV
+- An external resonance - the vibration of an object near the TV

-- Internal resonance - vibration of something inside the TV
+- An internal resonance - the vibration of something inside the TV

 - The speakers themselves, or